How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

-How to read barcodes from Image in C#
+How to Read Barcodes From Images in C#

 Start using IronBarcode in your project today with a free trial.

-One of the key feature of IronBarcode is its ability to read barcodes out of the box from multiple image formats.
-This includes:
+One of the key features of IronBarcode is its ability to read barcodes out-of-the-box in multiple image formats.
+The following image formats are currently supported by IronBarcode:

 This is made possible with the help of our open source library, IronDrawing.
-Now let us see how can we use IronBarcode to read barcodes from two barcode image attached as demonstrated in the code snippet below.
+Now, let us see how we can actually use IronBarcode for barcode reading:

 :path=/static-assets/barcode/content-code-examples/how-to/read-barcodes-from-images-1.cs